 We prefer to start with a thinner piece of chicken, that way it’s less likely to dry out.
 Rather than thinning the meat with a meat pounder, we slice the chicken breasts horizontally.

-The cutlets are then marinated (an hour or longer) in a spicy marinade with chili powder, cilantro, and jalapeño.
+The cutlets are then marinated (min 30 minutes, best an hour or longer) in a spicy marinade with chili powder, cilantro, and jalapeño.
 To cook, you sear the cutlets on a hot cast iron pan (you could also easily use a hot grill), and after letting them rest a few minutes, slice them across the grain of the meat.
 Cook the peppers and onions in the same pan while the meat is resting.

 Chicken Fajitas RecipePrint